 In an effort to bring families back to the table, The J.M.
 Smucker Company launched a nationwide Mealtime Movement initiative encouraging families everywhere to connect by taking part in a family meal and sharing their experiences using the hashtag #ThisIsMealtime.

 To see how the Mealtime Movement Challenge is working for three real-life families, check out the “What Actually Feeds a Family” video made in partnership with SoulPancake.
 I had the pleasure of meeting the man behind the making of the video and I have to say he is such a genuine, nice soul.
-I love watching his videos because he brings out the goodness in life and it is everywhere if you let yourself connect to it.
+I love watching his videos because he brings out the goodness in life.
+Goodness is everywhere if you let yourself connect to it.

 I loved watching these families connect and share with each other their deep feelings.
 Don’t forget that just sharing a laugh or listening to what your child learned at school is important too!
 Little moments build the foundation for big moments.